Nikhil-Sudhan/mvp/README.md

-# Sky Loom - Drone Control IDE
+# Avionixis - Drone Control IDE

 A Cursor IDE-inspired interface for drone control, built with Electron.